HOW YOU SHOULD FEED YOUR DOG

 – Just as you wouldn’t cook a meal for your child and then say “oh you don’t have to eat it now – go out and play and come back and eat whenever you want”, you need to give your dog similar guidelines.

-– After all, dogs’ ancestors hunted all day for food, then still had to catch, kill and defend it.
+– Dogs are not “grazers”.
+Dogs’ ancestors hunted all day for food, then still had to catch, kill, and defend it.
+And that was their only meal until they hunted again.
 That’s lots of work!!
-Why just throw a bowl in front of your dog and expect him to be excited?
+Why just throw a bowl in front of your dog and expect him to be excited and feel challenged?

 (See video below on how to teach your dog a sit/stay for food).